Learn something new every day

 And besides, if someone sent them a check, even for a small amount, it wouldn't be polite not to cash it.
 It might be an old grandmother who still thinks 25 cents is worth giving someone, and if enough of them thought that, he could make a good amount!

-I think it would be more interesting to send checks on behalf of strange or hated organisations and see if they would be willing to cash those kinds of campaign donations.
+I think it would be more interesting to send checks on behalf of strange or hated organizations and see if they would be willing to cash those kinds of campaign donations.

 @browncoat - I know in at least one case someone did something like that, although not in the way you're thinking.